 You can either pour boiling water into it or pour cold water into it and microzap it for 45 seconds or so.
 Either way you will be off to a good start.
-I once worked with a fellow who had a small heated coaster on his desk to keep his brew hot since he drank it sloooowly.
+I work out of my home office and use a small heated coaster (a Cosori Automatic Coffee Warmer) on my desk to keep my brew hot so I can drink it sloooowly.

 Not Using the Correct Sugar and Milk

 OK, if you’ve made it this far in the article, you are serious about your cuppa Joe.
 There’s no point in not doing it right all the way.
 Now, I am a stickler about drinking mine black and strong but I realize that many of you like the milk and sugar thing.
 (Not that there’s anything wrong with that, as Seinfeld would say.)

 As far as the sugar goes, raw sugar (turbinado sugar) simply tastes better than white sugar.
 As for milk, put away the skim, nonfat, or 2% stuff; it will just water down your brew.
 Instead opt for whole milk or half-and-half.
 It won’t add that much cholesterol to your diet.
 If that’s a concern, ask your doctor about statins.
 A good cup is worth it.